 Prescription, over-the-counter and pet medications in pill, powder or patch form are accepted.
-All medications should be removed from packaging and placed in a clear, sealed bag.
-Needles, lancets, syringes, inhalers, aerosols, liquids, creams or pastes are not accepted.
+All medications must be removed from packaging and placed in a clear, sealed bag.
+Needles, lancets, syringes, inhalers, aerosols, liquids, creams and pastes are not accepted.

 The City of Grove City, United States Drug Enforcement Administration, Grove City Division of Police, Jackson Township Fire Department, Giant Eagle and Keep Grove City Beautiful sponsor Operation Medicine Drop.